 Many people use a special tool called a diffuser.
 This automatically gets the essential oil out into the air so you can easily breathe it in.

 This is the URPOWER Essential Oil Diffuser.
-You can find it on Amazon here for $16.

 If you would rather not purchase a diffuser, you can place a few drops of the oil onto a tissue or cotton ball nearby where you are.